amromchop/api_r2020/README.md

-# Association for Pathology Informatics R Workshop
+# Penn Pathology Trainees R Workshop

 This introductory R workshop aims to teach participants with minimal programming experience the basics of the R statistical programming language for reproducible laboratory data analytics.
 R is a freely available programming environment that is aimed squarely at common activities in data analysis including complex data manipulation, statistical analysis, automation, and publication-quality data visualization.
 We will introduce basic concepts of R programming as well as more generalizable best practices in working with laboratory data.